d2l-ai/d2l-en/chapter_hyperparameter_optimization/rs_concise.md

 is reported via a callback function.
 Here is our example from above, which we store as `train_script.py`.

+MS: Maybe this script can be simplified, by just using `d2l.objective`?
+But we use momentum here as well.

 ```{.python .input}
 from argparse import ArgumentParser